 Follow the speed limit, it’s safe.
 Exceed it, it’s dangerous.
 Risk levels can’t be compared, because they are all the same.

 But in reality risk increases continuously with speed, regardless of the speed limit.
 Different activities have different risk levels.
 And different risk levels can be compared.

 In cultural safety it’s dangerous to cycle without a helmet, and safe to cycle with a helmet.

 But in reality speed is a much more significant risk factor.
-Dropping your cycling speed from 30 km/h to 20 km/h increases your safety much more than wearing a bicycle helmet, already because speed affects your risk of getting into an accident in the first place, whereas a helmet doesn’t prevent any accidents, it only softens the impact, and it only covers part of your head.
+Dropping your cycling speed from 30 km/h to 20 km/h increases your safety much more than wearing a bicycle helmet, already because speed affects your risk of crashing in the first place, whereas a helmet doesn’t prevent any crashes, it only softens the impact, and it only covers part of your head.

 It is safer to cycle 20 km/h without a helmet than 30 km/h wearing a helmet.